Topic-specific policies

 It seems to me ‘cyber’ is a hot potato that nobody is willing to grasp, a solid gold buzzword.

-In revising this standard, ISO/IEC JTC 1/SC 27 has the opportunity to:
+In revising this standard, ISO/IEC JTC 1/SC 27 had the opportunity to:

 Alternatively, SC 27 could have followed the lead of the ISO/IEC 27029 project by reverting to a freely-available and more readily and cheaply maintained Standing Document - internal guidance for SC 27 - instead of revising the formal standard.
-But no, a revised TR/TS it is to be, and one that again leaves key terms undefined.
+But no, the revised TR/TS will, once again, leave key terms undefined.
 I despair.

 < Previous standard ^ Up a level ^ Next standard >